 CV pipelines fail when input conditions change in ways not represented in training:

-- Lighting variations: A model trained indoors fails outdoors, or fails under different artificial lighting spectra
+- Lighting variations: A model trained indoors fails outdoors, or fails under different artificial lighting spectra.

-- Camera changes: Lens swaps, firmware updates, sensor aging — all change image statistics
+- Camera changes: Lens swaps, firmware updates, sensor aging — all change image statistics in ways invisible to the software stack.

-- Seasonal drift: Outdoor scenes change dramatically across seasons; crops look different from planting to harvest
+- Seasonal drift: Outdoor scenes change dramatically across seasons; crops look different from planting to harvest.

-Real example: At AgrigateVision, the CV pipeline needed to handle field conditions across different lighting conditions, weather states, and crop growth stages — training data had to explicitly cover the distribution of deployment conditions, not just average conditions.
+At AgrigateVision, the CV pipeline needed to handle field conditions across different lighting conditions, weather states, and crop growth stages — training data had to explicitly cover the distribution of deployment conditions, not just average conditions.
+See Computer Vision in Applied AI for our approach to robustness.

 Trading system failures